tiptenbrink/thesis/final/main.typ

 Note that if $dom$ is the domain of some variable $x$, @def:atomic_holds is equivalent to $dom$ satisfying the atomic constraint $[x diamond.small c]$ (@def:atomic and @def:constraint).

 We describe a procedure for checking each of the two properties specifically for perforated intervals.
 The first _check function_ -- @fun:check_consistency[l] -- first checks whether the lower bound is positive infinity or the upper bound is negative infinity (returning `false` in both cases) and then checks whether the lower bound is less than or equal to the upper bound.
 If so, it returns `true`.

+We describe this now using pseudocode.
+The syntax used and the precise definitions of e.g. `PerforatedInterval` are discussed in @appendix:pseudocode.

 #funlink(<pseudo:check_consistency>, "check_consistency")
 #pseudocode(title: "Domain consistency check")[